 - 1.1.
-The purpose of this practice is to provide guidelines for the first employee on scene and to describe investigation criteria in a form that will assist the investigator to comprehensively report the circumstances of an incident and to more readily recognize the causal factors associated therewith.
+The purpose of this practice is to provide guidelines for the first employee on scene and to describe investigation criteria in a form that will assist the investigator to comprehensively report an incident's circumstances and more readily recognizing the causal factors associated.
 It is intended as a source of reference to supplement practical experience. - 1.2.
 This practice recommends the procedures to be followed by S&C personnel in the event of any incident involving a Grade Crossing Warning System. - 1.3.
 NOTE: For convenience, a shorter term "Warning System" is used herein. - 1.4.
-It is designed as an aid to S&C Personnel on scene and/or responsible for the investigation and reporting of incidents involving Warning Systems. - 1.5.
+It is designed to aid S&C Personnel on scene and/or responsible for investigating and reporting incidents involving Warning Systems. - 1.5.
 No attempt has been made to deal with all the variables associated with incident investigation other than to outline certain guidelines that will provide a point of departure in the total investigative process.

-2. Standardized Incident Reporting
+Standardized Incident Reporting 2.

 2.1.
-In addition to reporting consistency the ultimate value of a standardized system of incident reporting techniques is to produce a uniform data base from which meaningful comparisons of incident information can be made and used to affect preventative and corrective measures.
+In addition to reporting consistency, the ultimate value of a standardized system of incident reporting techniques is to produce a uniform database from which meaningful comparisons of incident information can be made and used to affect preventative and corrective measures.